WELCOME, PROSPECTIVE IECC STUDENT!

 3. Apply for Financial Aid

 Financial Aid comes in many forms and provides assistance with college expenses.
 The Free Application for Federal Student Aid (FAFSA) should be submitted to the federal government as soon as possible after October 1 in order to begin the financial aid process.
 Students may apply electronically at https://fafsa.gov/.
 After filing the FAFSA, the student will receive a Student Aid Report (SAR).
 See Financial Aid for additional information and speak with a financial aid representative in the Financial Aid Office to discuss options for paying for college.

 Students will need to complete an ACCUPLACER placement test or submit (optional) standardized test scores to the admissions office for placement purposes.
-If students choose not to submit standardized test scores (ACT/SAT) or the test scores do not meet course placement requirements, students need to sign up to take the ACCUPLACER by calling the college of their choice.
+If students choose not to submit standardized test scores (ACT/SAT) or the test scores do not meet the placement requirements, students will need to sign up to take the ACCUPLACER by calling the college of their choice.
 There is no charge for the first test.
 Additional ACCUPLACER information, free information, and sample test questions are available at: https://accuplacer.collegeboard.org/students